The Second Movie Locations and their History

 From London to New York

 Towards the end of 1964, pre-production was under way at Shepperton for another Paramount picture, entitled Promise Her Anything.
-This comedy film starring Warren Beatty was set in New York’s Greenwich Village and elements of the plot cantered around the community’s shops.
+This comedy film starring Warren Beatty was set in New York’s Greenwich Village and elements of the plot centred around the community’s shops.

 The exterior set used in The Counterfeit Constable and Moll Flanders provided an ideal starting point and so from the start of January 1965 Art Director Wilfred Shingleton oversaw the transformation of this street from Victorian London to 20th century New York.

 One side street entrance had new frontages constructed that were distinctly American in style.
 Four and five story buildings with dark brickwork known as “Brownstone” were created.
 This particular type of sandstone is common in the states and Greenwich Village in particular.
 Metal fire escapes were also added to many of the frontages and American-style lampposts and fire hydrants were dotted around.